-Insert the RJ-11 socket at the location marked: J3_TO_RELAYS.
-You will have to apply a little pressure to get the plastic pins to seat correctly - they should "pop" into place and hold the socket firmly to the circuit board.
+Insert the 4-pin board edge terminal socket at the location marked: CN4.
+Position the socket so that the receptacles hang over the edge of the circuit board.
 Solder the socket's 4 pins.

 Insert the male DB-9 socket at the location marked: J2_BAND_DATA.
 You will also have to apply a little pressure to get the metal pins to seat correctly.
 The pins will hold the socket in place while you solder the 9 pins as well as the 2 locking tabs.